San Diego Assault With Deadly Weapon Criminal Lawyer

 - You were acting in self-defense or were protecting another person.

 For a legal self defense claim, you must have held a reasonable belief that you or the person you were protecting were likely to be physically harmed.
 This means that you do not necessarily need to be the person who is facing the threat of harm, you may act in defense of others.
 However, the harm must be imminent, it cannot be a future threat of harm, it does not matter that such future danger would be severe or even likely to occur.
 For a successful self defense claim you must have been justified in using the amount of force you used.
 This means that the force you used was proportionate to the threatened force you were fighting off.
 The threat of harm does not have to actually exist, the only thing that matters is that you believed it existed and felt threatened by it.
 It is important to note that the law does not require you to retreat, you are entitled to stand your ground.
 At Monder Law Group we will provide you with fight or flight experts that will describe the physiological responses that causes your body to involuntarily react when threatened or placed in harms way.

 When a prosecutor insists on bringing charges under California PC 245(a)(1), regardless if it is a felony or misdemeanor, it is an aggravated assault.
 You need an attorney who will fight at every stage of the proceedings to minimize the devastating effects of a conviction.
-If you have been charged with assault with a deadly weapon in California contact experience criminal defense attorney Vik Monder at 619-405-0063.
+If you have been charged with assault with a deadly weapon in California contact experience criminal defense lawyer Vik Monder at 619-405-0063.